ComputationalRadiationPhysics/picongpu/README.md

 First a kernel is launched to write a pattern.
 Then we exit the kernel so that the memory can be flushed.
 Then we start a new kernel to read and check if the value matches the pattern.
 An error is recorded if it does not match for each memory location.
-In the same kernel, the compliment of the pattern is written after the checking.
+In the same kernel, the complement of the pattern is written after the checking.
-The third kernel is launched to read the value again and checks against the compliment of the pattern.
+The third kernel is launched to read the value again and checks against the complement of the pattern.

 ### Detailed Description